 How to request to terminate your auto lease

 To terminate your auto lease, you must:

-- Provide a written notice of termination to the lessor, who is the company or the individual that leased you the vehicle or the lessor’s agent;
+- Provide a written notice of termination to the “lessor.”
+The lessor is the company or the individual that leased you the vehicle, or the lessor’s agent;

 - Provide a copy of your military orders to the lessor or agent;

-- Return the vehicle within 15 days after the date of delivery of the written notice of termination.
+- Return the vehicle within 15 days after the date of delivery of the written notice of termination; and

 - Deliver the written notice by hand, by a private carrier, or by certified mail with return receipt via the US Post Office.
 Email notice is not acceptable.

-The lessor can’t charge you for the early cancellation of the lease.
-The lessor can still charge you for any taxes, title and registration fees, summonses or any other outstanding fees, including reasonable charges for excessive wear and tear and mileage that were due and unpaid on the date of termination.
-Any advance payments you made must be refunded within 30 days of the termination.
+While the lessor can’t charge you for the early cancellation of the lease, the lessor can still charge you for any taxes, title and registration fees, summonses, or any other outstanding fees, including reasonable charges for excessive wear and tear and mileage that were due and unpaid on the date of termination.
+If you made any advance payments, the lessor must provide a refund to you within 30 days of the termination.